History Files

 Ivan III of Moscow tears up the Mongol demand for tribute in front of his own court and the Mongol messengers, ending once and for all Mongol dominance over the Rus

-One of the major regional opponents of Moscow's climb to power, Tver has had to be defeated more than once during internecine warfare or revolts.
+One of several major regional opponents of Moscow's climb to power, Tver has had to be defeated more than once during internecine warfare or revolts.
 Now Ivan takes the final step of conquering the city by force of arms and removing Mikhail III of Tver from power.
-The city is absorbed into the growing Moscow state.

 1489